anivar/amplify-watermelondb-adapter/README.md

 ## 🤔 FAQ

 **Q: Is this production-ready?**
 A: Yes!
-Used in production apps handling millions of records.
+The adapter has comprehensive test coverage and follows production-grade patterns.

 **Q: Does it support all DataStore features?**
 A: Yes!
-100% compatible with DataStore API.
+The adapter implements the complete DataStore storage interface.

-**Q: What if WatermelonDB fails to load?**
+**Q: What if WatermelonDB fails to initialize?**
-A: Automatic fallback to SQLite adapter ensures your app always works.
+A: The adapter automatically falls back to in-memory storage to prevent app crashes.

-**Q: How much faster is it really?**
+**Q: What platforms are supported?**
-A: 15-30% overall improvement, up to 90% for specific operations.
+A: iOS, Android, Web, and Node.js with automatic platform detection.

 ## 🛟 Support